-An award-winning studio & location photographer, and voted ''Best Photographer'' 4 times in Philadelphia's Main Line (The Main Line Life "Reader's Choice" Award, 2 consecutive years) and Best Artistic Photographer and Best Family Portrait Photographer for 2014, Alex Lowy's artistic approach translates into all aspects of his versatile capabilities.
-Much of his work is people-oriented, working with businesses, organizations and families.
+An award-winning studio & location photographer, and voted ''Best Photographer'' 4 times in Philadelphia's Main Line (The Main Line Life "Reader's Choice" Award, 2002 and 2003) and Best Artistic Photographer and Best Family Portrait Photographer for 2014.

-His restoration of photographs (and even art work) is unparalleled and was written about in a feature article in Main Line Today magazine, ''Where to Get Things Fixed in the Main Line" Examples of this can be seen in this web site's PORTFOLIOS section.
+Alex's restoration of photographs (and even art work) is unparalleled and was written about in a feature article in Main Line Today magazine, ''Where to Get Things Fixed in the Main Line"

-Alex's fashion-oriented style translates into cutting edge model portfolios, portraits, weddings, mitzvahs & event results.
-Alex travels anywhere for work & assignments.
+Alex's fashion-oriented style translates into "cutting edge" model portfolios, portraits and engagement/couples portraits.
+Alex would consider traveling anywhere for work & assignments.

-An active member of BNI-Main Line 3, a group of 50+ successful business owners who meet weekly at Yang Ming, Alex has also been a member of the Main Line Chamber of Commerce for 10 years, handling at least 3 of their major events & awards dinners annually, the ASMP (American Society of Media Photographers) since 1997 and the Local Entrepreneurs Network, handling each event for this group of 2000 members.
+Alex has been an active member for 10 years with BNI (Business Networking International), meeting virtually weekly (on ZOOM).
+Alex had also been a member of the Main Line Chamber of Commerce for 10 years, handling at least 3 of their major events & awards dinners annually, the ASMP (American Society of Media Photographers) since 1997 and the Local Entrepreneurs Network, handling each monthly event for this group of 2000 members.

 A Fine Art Photographer, his work is in collections around the world.
-He is represented by 2 prestigious galleries, Sande Webster Gallery & Gallery DeVlieger (in the heart of Bryn Mawr where his work is always on display).
+Alex is represented by Sande Webster & Gallery DeVlieger (in the heart of Bryn Mawr) and The Great Frame-up (in Wayne, PA).

-Alex has exhibitions yearly.
-His dance photography has shown in the Carnegie Museum's Scaife Gallery and Philadelphia's City Hall.
+Alex has gallery exhibitions yearly.
+Besides sports, live music performance, sunsets, flowers, his dance photography has shown in the Carnegie Museum's Scaife Gallery and Philadelphia's City Hall.